ksbharaj/meusberger_scraper/README.md

 python Meusberger_Scraper_v1.py "FW Parts"
 ```

-## Step 3: Extract All Step Files from the single .stp downloading
+## Step 5: Extract All Step Files from the single STEP downloaded

-All the CAD models downloaded from Meusberger are stored in a single STEP file.
-This script extracts all the individual STEP files, storing them in a location of your choice.
+This script extracts all the individual STEP files, storing them in a folder of your choice.

 ### Example Usage: